-The River City Garden is a community garden and sustainability education site that we've built in collaboration with Hudson Urban Gardens, AmeriCorps, Greater Hudson Promise Neighborhoods, Staley B. Keith Social Justice Center, and Sweet Freedom Farm.
-Check out our facebook page for the most current information about upcoming events and community workdays!
-The River City Garden is made possible by support from the United Way of Columbia and Greene Counties and the Green Pastures Fund of Berkshire Taconic Community Foundation.
+The River City Garden is an urban community garden and sustainability education site that we launched in 2014 in collaboration with Hudson Urban Gardens, AmeriCorps, Greater Hudson Promise Neighborhoods, the SBK Social Justice Center, and Sweet Freedom Farm.
+Check out our facebook page for information about upcoming events and community workdays.
+Urban Gardening, Sustainability Education, and Community Food Security

 At its heart, the River City Garden is an outdoor and community-based classroom.
 We began work on the garden with a group of children and teenagers back in Spring 2014, when we launched our ongoing weekly after school garden program called the Roots & Rebels Garden Club.
 This popular after school program creatively engages young people, ages 5 and up, in the skills and methods of growing food, in thinking critically about the impact of global food systems on our communities, and in stepping up as leaders in the development of local food systems.
 In 2019 we launched a new Youth Greenhouse Project at the garden.
 Stay tuned!

 Hudson is classified as a Food Desert by the USDA.
 This means that for those who do not own vehicles, affordable and quality food access is a daily issue, especially in the 2nd Ward neighborhood.
 The River City Garden is an intergenerational and multicultural public garden and education site, supporting 2nd ward residents to grow their own food.
 Currently 30 neighborhood families have plots at the garden.
 With support from the New York State Department of Agriculture and Markets, we will soon be expanding the garden, building additional community garden plots to meet the demand for more growing space.